Tattooing All Skin Types: Cheat Sheet To Color And White Ink Tattoos

 Many people believe that black ink is the only color that will work for dark skin.
 That is simply not the case.
 Here are two common myths an alarming number of people believe to be true:

-Dark-skinned people can’t or shouldn’t get colored ink
+Dark-skinned people can’t or shouldn’t get color tattoos

 People with dark skin get tattoo scars more easily

-This isn’t entirely the case.
-It all has to do with how the artist approaches the skin.
-In the past, dark skin was believed to be tougher so tattoo artists would run their machines higher and go over the same spot over and over again.
+This is another myth that is not entirely true.
+The scarring has everything to do with how the artist approaches the skin.
+In the past, dark skin was believed to be thicker and tougher to tattoo so tattoo artists would run their machines higher and go over the same spot over and over again.
 This overworks the skin and causes unnecessary damage.
-The result is a tattoo that doesn’t heal well and increases the risk of keloid formation
+The result is a tattoo that doesn’t heal well and increases the risk of keloid formation.
+When tattooing dark skin, you need to use the same care, gentleness, and technique as when tattooing fair skin.

 Colored Ink Tattoos

-Since tattoo ink is placed under the skin, it will act as a cover over the ink.
-Some of these covers are lighter, others are darker.
+Since tattoo ink is placed under the layer of skin where melanin is present, colors may heal more dullly than when the tattoo was fresh.
+Sometimes it can be lighter, others can be darker.
 We’ve established that.
-So, the darker the color is the brighter the ink you will have to use for it to be prominent, otherwise, it may come out looking muddy.
+So, the darker the skin tone is, the brighter the ink you will have to use for it to be prominent, and to avoid it looking muddy when it is healed.

 An inexperienced tattoo artist may spend unnecessary time trying to create highlights and contrasts using white ink.
 You’ll soon come to find that white ink eventually ‘fades’ and it will not look the same in a couple of years.
-Another incorrect approach is adding more ink than usual, which will affect the way it heals and will create thicker than necessary lines.
+Another incorrect approach is adding more ink than usual, which will affect the way it heals and may cause unnecessary scarring and muddyness.

-A skilled tattoo artist that is used to tattooing all skin types knows that it’s all a matter of how the colors are manipulated.
-The artist may want to prepare an ink test when working on large, colorful pieces and will analyze factors such as placement and size before putting ink to skin.
+A skilled tattoo artist who is used to tattooing all skin tones knows that it’s all a matter of how the colors are manipulated.
+The artist may want to prepare an ink test when working on large, colorful pieces and will analyze factors such as placement and size before putting ink on the skin.

 Ink testing

 This is usually done a few weeks before the actual appointment to give the skin time to heal.
 It will look like a bunch of lines or dots on the skin.
-These lines and dots will help to improve the quality of your work.
+These lines and dots will help to improve the quality of your work when you do the larger tattoo as you will be better prepared.

 Placement

-Placement is something that most people think about in terms of how the tattoo will look.
+Placement is something that most people think about in terms of how the tattoo will look on the body.
 A good tattoo artist will consider how the placement of the tattoo will affect its outcome.

 One huge consideration is exposure to sunlight.
-Sunlight is responsible for fading tattoos on all skin types.
-Colored ink tends to fade faster.
-The rate at which it fades will increase if placed in an area that is consistently exposed to sunlight.
+Sunlight is responsible for fading tattoos on all skin types and tones.
+Colored ink tends to fade faster than black ink.
+The rate at which it fades will increase if the tattoo is on an area that is consistently exposed to sunlight.
 For example, a tattoo on the forearm or leg will fade much faster than one on the back or chest.
-These areas of skin also tend to be lighter, which is another factor that comes into play.
+These areas of the skin also tend to be lighter, which is another factor that comes into play when deciding on placement.

 Size

 You’ll notice that some tattoo artists do not tattoo small tattoos.
 Instead, they only tattoo large, colorful pieces.
 Many artists do this because larger tattoos allow them to showcase their talent.
-Another hidden reason is that smaller tattoos fade faster than big tattoos.
-When this happens, especially when created with colored ink, the colors will begin to look muddy.
+Another hidden reason is that smaller tattoos fade and smudge faster than big tattoos.
+When this happens, especially when the tattoo is done with color ink, the colors will begin to look muddy.

 Note that every tattoo you do will be a showcase of your work to potential clients.
-You should offer the most accurate advice to your clients and inform them about the intricacies of using colored ink versus black ink.
-Some clients will insist in spite of your advice.
-It’s entirely up to you to decide whether you want to do this or not.
+You should offer the most accurate advice to your clients and inform them about the intricacies of using color ink versus black ink.
+Some clients will insist despite your advice.
+It’s entirely up to you to decide whether you want to do the tattoo or not.
+We recommend making sure you are well-read on the Five Keys to Becoming a Successful Tattoo Artist so that you avoid unnecessary mistakes by taking on clients who do not understand tattooing.

 Best Colored Ink For Dark Skin

-As a general rule, warm colors will mesh well with dark skin tones and make both appear more vibrant.
+As a general rule, warm colors will work well with dark skin tones and will appear quite bright.
 Cool colors such as green and blue will create a contrast and will appear more vibrant.

 Black Ink

-This is the default ink for tattooing all skin types.
+This is the default ink for tattooing all skin tones.
 This is the darkest colored ink, therefore, it will be the most stand-out.
 Black ink is also the slowest colored ink to fade.

 Red ink

-Red ink is used often for tattooing all skin types, and it tends to look brilliant on dark skin.
-The darker the skin tone is the more brilliant it will look.
-Note that some reds deepen over time into a burgundy color, so stick with crimson or another bright colored red ink.
+Red ink is used often for tattooing all skin types, and it tends to look brilliant on dark skin tones.
+The darker the skin tone is the more brilliant the red will look.
+Note that some reds deepen over time into a burgundy color, so stick with crimson or another brightly colored red ink.

 Blue and purple ink

 Blue ink, particularly royal blue, works well on dark skin.
-Many tattoo artists prefer to use blue and purple stencils when they tattoo dark skin because it tends to be more visible than red stencils.
+Many tattoo artists prefer to use blue and purple stencils when they tattoo dark skin because they tend to be more visible than red stencils.

 Green ink

 Green is another color that tends to fare well on dark skin.
-The darker the green is usually the more vibrant the tattoo will appear.
+Usually, the brighter the green is the more vibrant the tattoo will appear.

 Yellow and orange ink